CuriousJr101/ICP2017F/Homework/2/README.md

    -25
 ```

 This expression can be thought of as -1 * 5^2.
-Based of PEMDAS rules, the exponent gets evaluated first.
+Based on PEMDAS rules, the exponent gets evaluated first.
 Then the answer is negated because of the -1, giving us the answer of -25.

 ```MATLAB
 >> (-5)^2